vincenzocoia/vincenzocoia.com/content/home/teaching.md

 weight = 25  # Order that this section will appear.

 title = "Teaching"
-subtitle = "Courses I teach or have taught at UBC."
+subtitle = "Public Material "

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.